4.59 from 53 votes

 ingredients for chocolate chip mug cake.

-• ¼ cup milk - I recommend going with whole milk to make your cookie cake nice and rich.
+• Whole Milk: I highly recommend going with whole milk here to make your cake nice and rich.
+If you're dairy-free, oat milk is my favorite substitute to keep things from getting dry.

-• Use butterscotch or white chocolate chips to soften the flavor, making it a more mellow mug cake.
-(Say that five times fast. 😉)
+• Switch Up the Chips: Not a fan of semi-sweet?
+Use butterscotch or white chocolate chips instead.
+It creates a much more mellow mug cake.
+(Say that five times fast 😉)

-Love chocolate chip cookies? 🍪 You'll also want to try these banana chocolate chip cookies, or my Peanut Butter Chocolate Chip Cookies!
+Love chocolate chip cookies? 🍪 You'll also want to try these banana chocolate chip cookies, or my chocolate chip brownie cookies!

 steps to make chocolate chip mug cake.